Bexolo/twilio-sms-cost-calculator/README.md

 - `Inbound texts` - Number of texts received to the rented number

 ## To Do
-- Make it work with multiple line rentals
+- Calculate cost with multiple line rentals
-- Dyanmically fetch Twilio pricing data
+- Dynamically fetch Twilio pricing data (rather than hard storing)

 ## Screenshot